Article IV: University Standards

 - Failure to report illegal activity and/or violation of the Code of Student Rights, Responsibilities and Conduct.

-- Students are required to engage in responsible social conduct that reflects the Mission and Expectations of the University both on and off-campus.
+- Social conduct that does not reflect the Mission and Expectations of the University whether on or off-campus.

 - Abuse of the Student Conduct System.
 This includes, but is not limited to, the following:

 - Failure to obey the summons of a Hearing Body or University official.